 J-1 students, scholars and J-2 dependents

-Please contact the International Center if you are a J-1 student or scholar from China and your program is ending prior to the end of the Winter Term.
+Please contact the Center for Global Engagement (formerly International Center) if you are a J-1 student or scholar from China and your program is ending prior to the end of the Winter Term.
 We may be able to extend your program.
 Your situation will be handled on a case-by-case basis, based on current guidance from the Department of State and in consultation with the Exchange Visitor Program, and with your UM-Flint department (scholars).
 Those J-1 students or scholars sponsored by agencies outside of UM-Flint (e.g., Fulbright), should consult the program sponsor who issued their Form DS-2019 for advice.

 Scenarios and Considerations